MOS Technology CIA

 The 6526/8520 Complex Interface Adapter (CIA) was an integrated circuit made by MOS Technology.
 It served as an I/O port controller for the 6502 family of microprocessors, providing for parallel and serial I/O capabilities as well as timers and a Time-of-Day (TOD) clock.
 The device's most prominent use was in the Commodore 64 and Commodore 128(D), each of which included two CIA chips.
 The Commodore 1570 and Commodore 1571 floppy disk drives contained one CIA each.
-Furthermore, the Amiga home computers and the Commodore 1581 floppy disk drive employed a modified variant of the CIA circuit called 8520.
-8520 is functionally equivalent to the 6526 except for the simplified TOD circuitry.
-Predecessor to CIA was PIA.
+Furthermore, the Amiga home computers and the Commodore 1581 floppy disk drive employed a modified variant of the CIA circuit called the 8520.
+The 8520 is functionally equivalent to the 6526 except for the simplified TOD circuitry.
+The predecessor to the CIA was the PIA.

 Parallel I/O

 The CIA had two 8-bit bidirectional parallel I/O ports.
 Each port had a corresponding Data Direction Register, which allowed each data line to be individually set to input or output mode.
 A read of these ports always returned the status of the individual lines, regardless of the data direction that had been set.